-So we understand why we need more women in leadership (I hope) – now how can mentoring help us get there?
+So we understand why we need more women in leadership – now how can mentoring women help us get there?

-Since we're aware from research that women are falling behind in job applications and struggling with self-promotion, and career mentoring helps bolster, inspire, and guide, it's an obvious and ideal solution.
-Mentoring can help pave the way for more women to aspire to leadership roles within their companies.
+Since we’re aware from research that women are falling behind in job applications and struggling with self-promotion – and career mentoring helps support and inspire – it’s an ideal solution.
+Mentoring women can help pave the way for more women to aspire to leadership roles within their companies.

 Mentoring therefore creates a whole culture of learning, development and aspiration within an organisation, making it an effective long-term solution to women in leadership imbalance.

-Our platform makes setting up a mentoring program easier than ever, using AI to match high potential women with senior mentors in your organisation.
-This takes the manual matching process (and unavoidable bias) out of human hands to achieve the most impactful results.
+Our mentoring platform makes setting up a mentoring program easier than ever, matching women with senior mentors in your organisation.
+This takes the manual matching process (and unavoidable bias) out of human hands to achieve the most impactful results!

 Get in touch to find out how we can help!